matiwosm/HybridPriorWavletFlow/README.md

 This repository extends the WaveletFlowPyTorch project, originally found here: [WaveletFlowPyTorch](https://github.com/A-Vzer/WaveletFlowPytorch).
 We added inverse sampling and other functionalites needed for our work.

+The repo https://github.com/matiwosm/SampleHybridPriorWavletFlow.git includes our trained models and the scripts used to generate the plots in our paper.
 ## Installation

 To install the required dependencies, run: